Directed by Rian Johnson

 - Oh, Crap!:

 - Jesse when Walt reveals to him the true circumstances behind Jane's death.

-- Skyler when Walt returns to his home without Hank.
+- Skyler when she sees Walt is back home without Hank.

 - Walt when Skyler attacks him with a knife.

 - Skyler and Junior when Walt wrestles the knife out of her and threatens them.